slackapi/node-slack-sdk/docs/_pages/auth.md

 ## Handling tokens and other sensitive data

 Slack tokens are the keys to your&mdash;or your customers'&mdash;teams.
 Keep them secret.
 Keep them safe.
 One way to do that is to never explicitly hardcode them.
-One way to do that is to never explicitly hardcode them.

 Try to avoid this when possible: